-The gateway will be introduced in Term 2 of the 2022 school year.
-It will be available free to eligible domestic ākonga enrolled in state and state-integrated schools in New Zealand until the end of the 2022 school year, with no subject limit.
+The gateway was introduced in Term 2 of the 2022 school year.
+It is available free to eligible domestic ākonga enrolled in state and state-integrated schools in New Zealand until the end of the 2022 school year, with no subject limit.

 To be eligible: